The Scenic Route

 Majestic viaducts, dark tunnels, ancient mill ruins, shady wooded groves…

 Lancashire’s new sustainable transport programme links up stretches of disused railway to create off-road greenways, and offers some brilliant opportunities for creative engagement.
-Our project The Scenic Route makes a start, with an exciting series of artist-led interventions and community activities throughout 2016.

 Further information on the proposed routes and background to the project is on the East Lancashire Strategic Cycleway Network webpage.
 Blackburn with Darwen Borough Council are also delivering and part funding the Weavers Wheel route as part of the overall scheme.